d-gracia/A4-Group2/Final_Project/flask_react/README.md

 Here is the frontend folder of our final project.

-The backend folder holds aanything useful to the backend.
+The backend folder holds anything useful to the backend.

 The src folder contains all front end code.